National Statistic: yes

 All Office for National Statistics (ONS) mortality data come from information collected when a death is certified and registered.
 We code all the causes mentioned on a death certificate using the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).
-From all of the causes mentioned, an underlying cause of death is selected using ICD coding rules.
+From all the causes mentioned, an underlying cause of death is selected using ICD coding rules.

 The Excess winter mortality bulletin is created using death occurrence data.
 These are part of the national mortality database for England and Wales, which is held by the ONS.
 The death occurrences database is updated each year to include the previous year's final figures.

 How we process and analyse the data

 Excess winter mortality (EWM) is calculated by comparing the number of deaths occurring in winter with the number occurring in a non-winter period.
 A special mortality dataset is generated in October for deaths that were registered by this month, but which occurred up to the end of July for the present year.
 This dataset contains provisional death occurrence data for January to July of the current year.

 As this special mortality dataset is provisional, deaths that are registered because they were referred to a coroner or an inquest was held may not be included in the extract if they were registered after October, even if the death occurred between January and July.
 This means that the figures contained in the dataset would underestimate the true number.

 To compensate for this, a factor is then calculated using the number of deaths from the previous year's provisional and final datasets.
 The factor represents the percentage of deaths per month that were registered by the time the final dataset was created but were not at the time the provisional dataset was created.
-These factors are created for the total number of deaths per month and then applied to each corresponding month in the current year’s provisional dataset (Example 1).
+These factors are created for the total number of deaths per month and then applied to each corresponding month in the current year's provisional dataset (Example 1).
 We also calculate factors by week and cause of death.

 This results in an estimated number of final deaths for January to July in the current year.